-When building of new houses almost ceased in the eighties, the city of Ljubljana faced a serious problem – which is still not solved -, namely the shortage of housing.
+When building of new houses almost ceased in the 80's, the city of Ljubljana (the capital of Slovenia) faced serious problem (which is still not solved), namely the shortage of housing.
 Therefore artists have difficulties at obtaining studios.
-Metelkova proved to be a temporary salvation for a very large number of young artists, still debutants in the ruthless world of artistic politics.
-With joint and individual projects, derelict and damaged premises at Metelkova were renovated, thus providing a temporary shelter for many young artists in search for a place to live and work at their art.
+Metelkova proved to be a temporary salvation for a very large number of young artists, still debutants in ruthless world of artistic politics.
+With joint and individual projects, derelict and damaged premises at Metelkova were renovated, thus providing a temporary shelter for many a youth in search for a place to live and work at their art.

-In 1998, the gallery obtained two curators, historians of art Bojana Piškur and Jadranka Plut, and the program was re-organized.
+In 1998, the gallery obtained two curators, historians of art Bojana Piškur and Jadranka Ljubičič, and the program was reorganized.
 Besides exhibiting authors from Metelkova, the gallery began to feature works of other, more recognized artists.
 In time, it expanded its horizons by hosting foreign authors.
-Since 2000, the gallery is managed by the curator Jadranka Plut.
+Since 2000, the gallery is managed by the curator Jadranka Ljubičič.

-Alkatraz is a part of the non-profit cultural association KUD Mreža.
+Alkatraz is a part of non-profit cultural association KUD Mreža.
 The gallery has been sponsored in the past by the Soros Foundation from the time of its formation until its withdrawal from Slovenia.
-Since 1998, its has been supported also by the City Of Ljubljana and by the Ministry Of Culture Slovenia.
+Since 1998, its has been supported also by the city of Ljubljana and by the Ministry of Culture of Republic of Slovenia.

 Gallery: 90m² (10m x 9m x 4.5m), incorporating 30 linear metres of wall space Installation system: hammer-and-nail installation throughout Lighting: halogen lighting system; sound: mixing table, amplifiers Technical equipment: 2 TV sets, digital camera, digital photo camera, video recorder, screen, video projector, lap-top computer Toilets: 1 with the douche cabin and washbowl